 Cameron is an avid golfer, Citi-biker, runner, a technology early-adopter, magician (he taught his three year old and one year old daughters to love sushi) and a die-hard Tarheel fan.

-For 20+ years, Dave has managed, designed, developed and tested in all phases of enterprise-level software development, utilizing a variety of leading edge, vendor and open source technologies to transform complex processes into powerful and intuitive software.
-Prior to co-founding Alpha Theory, Dave led a sweeping software overhaul effort for the United States Department of Defense and multiple enterprise engagements with Computer Sciences Corporation, after graduating from UNC-Chapel Hill with a BS in Environmental Science and Engineering.
+For 20+ years, Dave has managed, designed, developed and tested in all phases of enterprise-level software development.
+He has utilized a variety of leading-edge and open-source technologies to transform complex processes into powerful and intuitive software.
+Prior to co-founding Alpha Theory, Dave held development and leadership positions in multiple industries including Telecom, Manufacturing and Government after graduating from UNC-Chapel Hill with a BS in Environmental Science and Engineering.

-Dave enjoys spending time with his family, travelling, listening to live music, camping, mountain biking, trail running, and generally finding ways to get outside and away from all technology once in a while.
+Dave enjoys spending time with his family, traveling, listening to live music, camping, mountain biking, trail running and generally finding ways to get outside and away from technology once in a while.

 Mike is a technology professional with 15 years' experience in all phases of the software development lifecycle, focusing on improving information accessibility and systems integration.
 Prior to helping launch Alpha Theory in 2007, Mike co-founded Wazo Consulting, where he designed and developed a large web-based literacy tracking application that has been used in hundreds of schools nationwide and is still in use today.
 Prior to that, Michael was a Project Manager for the Association of American Medical Colleges and was a consultant with Computer Sciences Corporation Consulting and Systems Integration Division, where he worked on large projects for telecommunication firms and large government agencies.
 Mike is a graduate of UNC-Chapel Hill with a Bachelor of Arts degree in Political Science and Communication Studies.